 Block Reward Growth and Burns

 Since the mainnet launch, circulating supply is growing at a rate of 2.5 FSN every block (around 13,2 s), which is awarded to the signer node every block.
 It has also decreased through a 519 119 FSN burn on block 957394.
-And at block height 4915200 a halving will occur where block rewards go from 2.5 FSN to 1.25 FSN.
+And at block height 4915200 a halving occured where block rewards went from 2.5 FSN to 1.25 FSN.
 Halvings such as this will occur every 4915200 blocks, making the block reward growth smaller and smaller with time, in a manner where the supply of FSN will never be greater than 81 920 000 FSN.
 In about 40 years we’ll be pretty close to this amount.
 Worth noting here is that it is supply growth that is diminishing and not necessarily block rewards, as these also have a gas element to them.
 Current supply can be seen on FSNEX .

 Ticketed Staking, Time-locks and Time Value